 A Gluten-Free Review of Tiffins at Disney’s Animal Kingdom

-The intricacies continue beyond the entryway.
-Most of us fell in love with Walt Disney World because of the fine detail throughout the parks.
-For example, I fell in love with restrooms labeled Princes and Princesses in the Magic Kingdom.
+The details continue beyond the entryway.
+Most of us fell in love with Walt Disney World because of the little things sprinkled throughout the parks.
+For example, I fell in love with restrooms labeled Princes and Princesses, instead of men and women, in the Magic Kingdom.

-This new signature restaurant celebrates international travel specific to Africa, Asia, and South America.
-This restaurant is an excellent showcase of what influenced the design of the Animal Kingdom.
-This restaurant divides into dining rooms that resemble art galleries.
+Tiffins celebrates international travel specific to Africa, Asia, and South America and is an excellent showcase of what influenced the design of the Animal Kingdom.
+This signature restaurant divides into dining rooms that resemble art galleries.

 Tiffins Gluten-Free Menu

-The leather-bound book was the perfect decorative touch to present the menu.
-They also placed the gluten-free menu in a book, as opposed to it being printed on a single piece of paper like they do at many other restaurants.
+The leather-bound book was the perfect decorative touch to present the gluten-free menu.
+You flip through the book, as opposed to a single piece of paper like many other restaurants.
+My children really enjoyed this.
 Tiffins has an extensive wine and beer list by the glass or by the bottle.